Jose-Miguel-Teixeira/CSSP2P-GAN/README.md

 >- To re-train [Pyramid Pix2Pix](https://github.com/bupt-ai-cz/BCI) and [ASP](https://github.com/lifangda01/AdaptiveSupervisedPatchNCE), please refer to their original code repository.

 ### Inference
-After training the models, you can predict and evaluate the quality of the virtual staining images using the following steps:
+After training the models, you can predict and evaluate the quality of the virtually stained images following these steps:
 1. Navigate to the evaluate directory:
 ```bash
 cd evaluate